-The Local & Regional Co-design Group developed a proposed framework for Local and Regional Voices to help communities and all governments work better together.
-They looked at how Indigenous Australians in local communities and regions can come together so their voices are heard, this includes greater input into local and regional decision-making.
+The Local & Regional Co-design Group developed a proposed framework for Local & Regional Voices to help communities and all governments work better together.
+They looked at how Indigenous Australians in local communities and regions can come together so their voices are heard.
+This includes greater input into local and regional decision-making.

 The Minister for Indigenous Australians, the Hon Ken Wyatt AM, MP, announced the establishment of the Local & Regional Co-design Group on 4 March 2020.

 Co-chaired by Professor Peter Buckskin PSM and Letitia Hope, the group was guided by a Terms of Reference - PDF 164 KB.

 Local & Regional Co-design Group members

 Professor Peter Buckskin PSM FACE is a Narungga man from the Yorke Peninsula in South Australia.
 He is a member of the Lowitja Institute Board of Directors and former Dean of Aboriginal Engagement and Strategic Projects at the University of South Australia.
 Co-Convenor of the State's Advisory Committee on the recognition of Aboriginal people in the South Australian Constitution Act 1934, he has more than 30 years’ experience as an educator and public servant and received a Commonwealth Public Service Medal (PSM) for outstanding public service in the provision of educational equality for Australia's Indigenous peoples in 2001.